divishdayal/Coursera-crawler-incremental/README.md

 <7> "phantomjsPath" is the executable file path of phantomjs.

 <8> "dbPath" is the location of the sqlite3 database file on disk.
+For fist run - make a blank database.

 <9> "debug" : set it to one to see debug messages in the terminal on running the code, otherwise set it to 0.

-<10> "cookie" :  Add the cookie for login into coursera using the browser. http://www.whatarecookies.com/view.asp
+<10> "cookie" :  First sign in to your coursera account on any web browser.
+Add the cookie after logging into the coursera account using the browser.Instructions to get the cookie variable - http://www.whatarecookies.com/view.asp

 # Run
 	python incremental_crawler.py